When companies compare Front and Intercom, they’re usually weighing two very different approaches to customer support.

 4. AI capabilities

 AI capabilities are important in customer service tools because they help teams do more with less.
-Agents can focus on more important work, such as interacting with customers, while the routine, manual tasks can be delegated to AI.
-Both Front and Intercom offer solid AI features, but they each have different strengths.
+Agents can AI capabilities help teams focus on more important work, such as interacting with customers, while automating the routine, manual tasks.
+Both Front and Intercom offer strong AI features, but they each have different strengths.

 “Fin’s pricing model can be a significant hurdle, particularly for smaller teams or organizations with limited support budgets.
 At approximately $0.99 per resolution, each interaction that the AI fully handles—whether it’s a detailed exchange or just a quick, single response—incurs a charge.
 This means that even simple or incomplete conversations, such as when a customer leaves mid-chat, can contribute to costs.”